Cloudxtreme/Vagrant-LAMP-setup/README.md

 The data is automically imported, so all you have to do is just query it.

-You can use the server with the credentials below.
+You can use the server with the credentials below:
 - Server => 192.168.5.2
 - User => vagrant_web
 - Password => connect